AFresnedo/personal-games-tracker/case_study.md

 * very common queries that are core to the model's design
     * we should write them in the model, instead of rewriting them every time

-### Not Utilizing Model
+### Not Utilizing M of MVC

 * writing in model gives a more proper seperation of interests
-    * controllers do not need to know if a column name is changed
+    * controllers should not need to know if a column name is changed

 # Second Approach

-## Skinny Controller
+## Skinny Controller by Removing Query Implementation

 * easier to maintain
     * interface of query less likely to change than the implementation
-* easier to test
-    * unit test need only test if the parameters and routes are correct
-        * skips testing proper retrieval of data
+    * before, if anything had changed about how the query is performed,
+        * it would break every single controller that had used it
+        * every controller using it would need to be updated, one by one

-## Fatter Model
+## Fatter Model by Adding Query Implementations

-* create a function in model that performs the query
-    * now, only 1 place to make changes to query
+* now, only 1 place to make changes to query, for all usages to be updated
+* easier to find
+    * just do a search for the model method call, to see who uses it
+    * the actual implementation is only inside the model, instead of spread out

+## Easier Testing

+* test the models for validity of data retrieval
-    * now, only 1 place to test if the query is performing correctly
+    * now, only 1 place to test each validity of each type of query
+* only test the controllers for proper routing/redirecting and parameters
+    * without fatter models, would need to test the retrieved data for each